hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">Previous Mistakes </h2>

 You could also find the past bugged version of the code both in the same folder and on Github for debugging purposes.
 The noticable change could be found in the Github history.
-There might still unfound BUGs, email me or leave a message as you see fit.
+There might still be unfound BUGs, email me or leave a message as you see fit.